davidema79/poc-spring-double-datasource/README.md

 Please also note that connecting through a Private IP simplify the application, in facts I was able to remove:
 1. the dependencies for both mysql a postgres *Socket Factory*
 2. the properties added in the configuration files in the previous step.

+### Step 4 - Use the Cloud Secrets Manager in GCP for hiding credentials
+So far the credentials have been saved in the `app.yaml` file which has been saved in the repository along with the other files.
+Obviously that cannot be possible for any of the application that want to be at production level.
+Many tools and services are provided by GCP to handle your secrets and keys.

+The easiest way is to save your credentials in the Secrets Manager.

+This requires just 2 changes in our code:
+1. Add the dependency `org.springframework.cloud:spring-cloud-gcp-starter-secretmanager`
+1. Refer to those secrets from the `application-cloud.yml` properties file in this way: `${sm:/<SECRET_NAME>}`.
+At runtime SpringBoot will retrieve that secret for you and inject it into your application.

+Further changes are required in the in GCP project.
+They can be summarised in:
+1. Enable the API for the secrets manager
+1. Update the service account used by AppEngine with the needed roles, like for instance `Secret Manager Secret Accessor`.
+More roles in [here](  https://cloud.google.com/secret-manager/docs/access-control#roles).

+Please read this [guide](https://cloud.google.com/secret-manager/docs/configuring-secret-manager) for further instructions.